 Curious?
 Let’s take a look at aviation safety history starting from 1945.

 • 1945, the year commercial aviation took off.
-During this time, crossing the atlantic took about 19 hours, usually in ex-military aircrafts that had non-pressurized cabins, limited propellers and unreliable piston engines.
+During this time, crossing the Atlantic took about 19 hours, usually in ex-military aircraft that had non-pressurized cabins, limited propellers, and unreliable piston engines.
 Navigation was astral, which also meant there was sometimes poor precision.
-Plus, there were no radios for communication, so the journey would be unpredictable.
+Plus, there were no radios for communication so the journey would be unpredictable.

-• 1969, the turbo-fan jet engines were introduced to power large and more reliable aircrafts.
+• 1969, the turbo-fan jet engines were introduced to power large and more reliable aircraft.
 This allowed more people to travel to new destinations for leisure purposes, which also brought on charter flights.
-Some airlines began to develop their own schools to train new pilots to fly their growing fleet of aircrafts.
+Some airlines began to develop their own schools to train new pilots to fly their growing fleet of aircraft.

 • 1982, the first glass cockpit was established, featuring flight instrument displays.
-The advancements in computer technology was beginning to benefit different areas of aviation—from better auto pilot and navigation systems, to new generation training simulators.
+The advancements in computer technology were beginning to benefit different areas of aviation—from a better autopilot and navigation systems to new generation training simulators.

 • 1987, the fly-by-wire technology was created.
 It had flight envelope protection, which prevented severe aircraft maneuvers, signaling a major step in aviation safety.
 At the same time, more focus was placed on people as a key factor in aviation safety.
 Authorities developed crew resource training requirements, ensuring the cabin crew had everything they needed to safely manage a flight.